 Hello friends and happy Saturday to you all.
 I hope you are all having a relaxing and fun weekend.

 I know we all love to entertain.
-Especially when the weather is warm and we enjoy our meals alfresco.
+Especially when the weather is warm!!
 I for one, love to make our dinners fun and exciting for our family and friends.
 One of my favorite ways to serve a meal is in parchment paper.
-There is something very appealing and theatrical that comes with cooking a meal en papillote.
-Fancy name for cooking in parchment paper!!!
+There is something exciting and theatrical that comes with cooking a meal en papillote.
+But in all honesty, it is just a fancy name for meals that get cooked in parchment paper!!!

-And I am sure you are going say, "Why not serve the pasta on a regular plate?"
-By all means, you totally can!!
-But why not surprise your family or friends with this pretty packet of goodness to make an evening extra special and fun.
+I know what's going through your mind, "Why not serve the pasta on a regular plate?"
+Well, you definitely can!!
+But why not surprise your family and friends with this pretty packet of goodness to make an evening extra special and fun.
 Can you imagine your guests unwrapping the package and finding this delightful seafood pasta in their package??